mitranim/emerge/readme.md

 Creates an immutable deep clone of the given value, ignoring keys with `null` or `undefined` values.

+As an optimisation tactic, this function trusts frozen objects to be deeply immutable (i.e. coming from another emerge function) and returns them as-is.
+It also considers `Blob` objects immutable.

 ```javascript
 import {immutableClone} from 'emerge'